FriendlyCaptcha/friendly-captcha-go/README.md

 > This library is for [Friendly Captcha V2](https://developer.friendlycaptcha.com) only.
 If you are looking for V1, look [here](https://docs.friendlycaptcha.com)

-**This is the library you use in your backend code**.
-For the code that you use in your frontend, see [@friendlycaptcha/sdk](https://github.com/FriendlyCaptcha/friendly-captcha-sdk).

 ## Installation

 ```shell